OrionMonk/Pie/README.md

 ```

-Crawling of intranet was done with the help of 'requests' library for Python 3.
-Beautiful Soup was used for the parsing of HTML for searching new links on visited pages.
+Crawling of intranet was done with the help of requests library for Python3.
+We used Beautiful Soup for the parsing of HTML for searching new links on visited pages.

 ```python
 if not exists(address, "visited"): # then if not already visited go ahead